 Examples of content that would NOT quality:

 These may be very interesting and relevant but do not meet the content requirements for CEUs.
+They would meet the Community Education (option 3) requirement.
 Please continue to offer and attend these types of sessions.

 - How to run an inspection station